FactoriaF5-Asturias/Exercise-The-Snail-Journey/Readme.md

 ### Steps

-1. The snail can move right (200px) and eat the leaf
+1. The snail can move to the leaves by clicking on them.
-2. The snail can move left (200px) and eat the leaf
+2. When a leaf is devoured it disappears.
-3. The snail can move up (200px) and eat the leaf
+3. When the snail eat a leaf, it gets fat.

-4. The snail can move down (200px) and eat the leaf
+### Extra Challenge
-5. When the snail have eated all leafs, it will say thank you.
+1. The leaves appear on the screen randomly (ramdom position) every 5 seconds.
-6. When the snail eat a leaf, it gets fat
+2. A magic potion appears on the screen every 10 seconds so that the snail can return to its normal size (width: 25px).